InSyncWithFoo/pyright-for-pycharm/docs/faq.md

 ## What's the difference between the `pyright` and `pyright-python` files?

-Pyright is written in TypeScript and officially published on NPM, mainly for the purpose of better integration with VSCode.
+Pyright is written in TypeScript and officially published on NPM.
-This requires a dependency on Node, which Python developers might not have on their development machines.
+It requires a dependency on Node, which Python developers might not have on their development machines.

 [The PyPI `pyright` package][2] was created to solve this problem.